JazzDoggo/PiBoyDMG_osd-material-icons/README.md

   2. Copy and replace the "osd" folder using the one from the repo.

 ## Configuration:
 Adjust the icons' positions in the osd.cfg file.
-I suggest using distances provided below:
+I suggest using distance intervals provided below:
   - 18px - small
   - 27px - medium
   - 36px - large

 Example (large):
-  - 496 throttle
+  - 496 - throttle
-  - 532 bluetooth
+  - 532 - bluetooth
-  - 568 wifi
+  - 568 - wifi
-  - 604 battery
+  - 604 - battery